Production

 Gatsby readers have their own American Dreams.
 During the afternoon it takes to read the novel’s 180 pages, readers will occasionally — consciously or unconsciously — slip from its exposition of Gatsby’s corrupted dream and, Gatsby-like, mirror elements of their own dreams on how to shape the future by orchestrating the present to recapture some nostalgic past.
 Readers will build bridges from what they’ve personally experienced to the story unfolding on the page.

 The inexorable, directed progress of a traditional movie leaves little or no time for such effective daydreaming.
-But the music preludes preceding the video’s five dramatic scenes provide viewers with these temporal opportunities.
-After each prelude’s mandatory first minute (to allow for musical start-ups and conductor-waiter-dancer-singer interactions), viewers may opt to have each music piece play on to completion (typically 4 minutes).
+But music preludes preceding video scenes 1 to 4 provide the Guest with these temporal opportunities.
+After each prelude’s mandatory first minute (to allow for musical start-ups and conductor-waiter-dancer interactions), the Guest may opt to have each music piece play on to completion (typically 4 minutes).

-Coupled with the freedom to look about the production stage, the preludes provide for viewer “dream-spaces” to accommodate the active mind-wandering one may experience when reading the novel.
-Viewers may “wander” back to mentally associate what they are seeing to something familiar and intimate.
-As with the novel's readers, viewers will build bridges from what they’ve personally experienced to the story unfolding on the video.
+Coupled with the freedom to look about the production stage, the preludes provide for Guest “dream-spaces” to accommodate the active mind-wandering one may experience when reading the novel.
+The Guest may “wander” back to mentally associate what is being seen to something familiar and intimate.
+As with the novel's readers, the Guest will build bridges from what has been personally experienced to the story unfolding on the video.

 Spatial Audio

-Spatial audio is a powerful way to fully immerse viewers and direct attention within a 180° 3D production via sound.
-With spatial audio, the entire spherical sound field is audible and responds to changes in viewer head rotation.
+Spatial audio is a powerful way to fully immerse the Guest and direct attention within a 180° 3D production via sound.
+With spatial audio, the entire spherical sound field is audible and responds to changes in the Guest's head rotation.

-Spatial audio gives viewers the impression of directionality and a believable auditory experience that matches what they see.
+Spatial audio gives the Guest an impression of directionality and a believable auditory experience that matches what is seen.
 Spatial audio involves the manipulation of audio signals to mimic acoustic behavior in the real world.
 An accurate sonic representation of a virtual world creates a compelling immersive experience.
-Spatial audio is best heard through an enabled pair of headphones or earphones — no special speakers, hardware, or multi-channel headphones are required.
+Spatial audio is best heard through an enabled pair of headphones or earbuds — no special speakers, hardware, or multi-channel headphones are required.

-Spatial audio not only serves to enhance the immersion but is also effective in alerting viewers to dramatic moments within the presentation.
-It directs viewers’ attention during the music preludes when they are likely to be looking around the virtual stage.
-The conductor’s tapping baton in scene 2, the waiter’s “Excuse me?” in scene 3 and the flapper’s “Hello?” in scene 4 all alert viewers to these characters’ subsequent comments and actions.
+Spatial audio not only serves to enhance the immersion but is also effective in alerting the Guest to dramatic moments within the presentation.
+It directs the Guest's attention during the music preludes when they are likely to be looking around the virtual stage.
+The conductor’s tapping baton in scene 2, the waiter’s “Excuse me?” in scene 3 and the dancer’s “Hello?” in scene 4 all alert the Guest to these characters’ subsequent comments and actions.

 Haptic Devices